upendrabhattarai/ForLoopsInShell/README.md

 ---
 ## Syntax of For loop

-The structure or the syntax of for loop in bash is as follows:
+The structure of for loop in bash is as follows:

 ```bash
 for <variable> in <list>